SerenityOS/serenity/Documentation/VirtualBox.md

 ## Additional configuration (optional)
 For serial debugging, go to **Serial Ports** and enable port 1.
 Feel free to set the **Port Mode** to anything if you know what you're doing.
 The recommended mode is **Raw File**.
 Set **Path/Address** to where you want to store the file.
 This must also include the file name.

 While the default 16 MB of video memory is more than enough to use the default resolution, it is not enough to use all the supported resolutions.
-If you want to use 2560x1080, you will need to supply at minimum 22 MB of video memory.
+If you want to use 2560x1080, you will need to supply a minimum of 22 MB of video memory.